For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you took out a Tuition Fee Loan (for course fees) and/or a Maintenance Loan (for living costs), the total amount you borrowed is your Student Loan (remember that grants, bursaries and scholarships don't have to be repaid).

 However, Student Finance repayments don't usually start until the April after you've left your course AND when you're earning above a certain amount.
-Even then, you'll only repay 9% of your earnings over the threshold.
-See the Plan 1, Plan 2, Plan 4 and Plan 5 loan summaries to discover your threshold.
+After that, you'll repay 9% of your earnings over the threshold (see the Plan 1, Plan 2, Plan 4 and Plan 5 loan summaries to discover your threshold).

-If you're a part-time student, however, the repayments can start either the April after you graduate or the April four years after the start of your course, whichever is earliest.
+If you're a part-time student, however, the repayments will start either the April after you graduate or the April four years after the start of your course, whichever is earliest.

 Your Student Loan also doesn't affect your credit score – the infamous number that decides how generous lenders will be to you (like when you apply for a credit card or a mortgage).

-One of the biggest differences between regular debt and student debt is that Student Loan repayments are automatically deducted from your salary before you get paid (meaning you can't miss a payment, even if you move abroad).
+Another big difference between regular debt and student debt is that Student Loan repayments are automatically deducted from your salary before you get paid (meaning you can't miss a payment).

 How is Student Loan interest calculated?